-Ethnic Armenians expected to flee Nagorno-Karabakh after Azeri victory
+Hundreds of ethnic Armenians flee Nagorno-Karabakh to Armenia

 ‘Disgrace and a shame’

-Nagorno-Karabakh, known as Artsakh by Armenians, lies in an area that, over the centuries, has come under the sway of Persians, Turks, Russians, Ottomans and the Soviets.
+Nagorno-Karabakh, known as Artsakh to Armenians, lies in an area that, over the centuries, has come under the sway of Persians, Turks, Russians, Ottomans and the Soviets.
 It was claimed by both Azerbaijan and Armenia after the fall of the Russian Empire in 1917.

 Azerbaijan has said it will guarantee rights and integrate the region, but the Armenians have said they fear repression.